Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 ConnectionType Enumeration: Specifies the types of connections that can be used as inputs or outputs for a functoid.
 This enumeration has a FlagsAttribute attribute that allows a bitwise combination of its member values.

 ConnectionType.FunctoidString is not allowed in all the existing Logical Functoids.
-And that is the reason why you will find impossible to create a custom functoid based on a Logical functoid (don’t know the reason why Microsoft decided to implement this limitation)
+And that is the reason why you will find it impossible to create a custom functoid based on a Logical functoid (don’t know the reason why Microsoft decided to implement this limitation)

 #1 Azure Monitoring Platform